yyosifov/image-viewer/README.md

 # How to run

-- Install electron-prebuilt package globally
+- Install the dependencies

-> npm install -g electron-prebuilt
+> npm install

-- Go to the app folder and execute
+- Run the app

-> electron .
+> npm start